DIY Garden Mandala Art Made From Paper Plate Holders

 It took a few coats of paint to get solid coverage.
 My first coat was fairly transparent, but after letting it dry, I added a second coat and started to get a more opaque color.

-After adding a good base layer of color, start decorating with dots, tiny brush strokes, flowers and anything you’d like!
+After adding a good base layer of color, start decorating the plates with dots, tiny brush strokes, flowers or anything you’d like!
 I made my dots using the hard end of my paintbrush.
+Mandalas are created by starting in the center of the circle and working your way out.
+Repeat the designs around the entire plate then continue to the next design which builds upon the last.
+Eventually your design will reach the edges of the plate!

-The DIY garden ornaments are ready for the yard!
-They look great on their own and even more fun in a grouping.
+This mandala project is complete and the garden art is ready for your yard!
+They look great on their own and are even more fun in a grouping.

 Below you can see my little cluster of three!
 My hostas are just coming in, and since most of our garden is not in bloom quite yet, these add a lot of color among the green leaves.